jwuensche/enkei/README.md

 # enkei (遠景)

-A wallpaper tool for the 21st century.
+A modern wallpaper tool with support for Gnome dynamic wallpapers.
 The main motivation behind `enkei` was the possibility to display dynamic and changing wallpapers compatible with the Gnome wallpaper specification.
 This wallpaper tool uses [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) to render backgrounds